Article Updated July 23, 2018.

 How to Dispute an Error on Your Credit Report

-There are two ways to dispute an inaccuracy on your credit report.
+There are two ways to dispute an inaccuracy and report errors on your credit report.

 - Go directly to the furnisher to dispute the error: You can contact the furnisher (the creditor furnishing the data to the credit bureau) directly to dispute the incorrect data on your credit report.
 If the furnisher finds the information to be inaccurate, it will correct the error and notify all three Credit Reporting Agencies (CRAs) of the discrepancy.
 If there is no resolution and you still feel there is a mistake on your report, the furnisher will inform the CRAs that the account is in dispute.